damian-git-99/microservices-example-ddd-cqrs-hexagonal/README.md

 ### 2. Notification Microservice
 - Send email notification when a user is created
-- Send email notification when a post is created

 ### 3 Post Microservice
 - Create post